TetraTheta/autohotkey-script/README.md

 # TetraAHK

-A collection of AHKv2 scripts created by TetraTheta.
+A collection of AHKv2 scripts created by me.

 Each directory contains its own README file.

+---

-Some scripts are no longer functional and have been archived for historical purposes.
+Some scripts are archived because they are either not in use or no longer functional, thus being archived for historical purposes.